acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 `longDescription`
 : If you want to provide more context that you can fit in `description`, you can optionally provide a longer description that will appear in the page for the artifact.
-This field can be ommitted, in which case it will just be the same as `description`.
+This field can be omitted, in which case it will just be the same as `description`.

 `date`
 : This is the timestamp in `YYYY-MM-DDTHH:MM:SS` format for when the artifact